Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Results of Realistic Models

-This enhancement in opacity leads to a critical structural transition: the development of an extended convective envelope.
-The elevated opacity increases the radiative temperature gradient $\nabla_{\rm rad}$, well above the adiabatic gradient $\nabla_{\rm ad}$, thus triggering convection.
-As the star expands and deeper layers cool into the high-opacity regime, the convective zone penetrates into the base of the envelope.
+The resulting opacity enhancement drives a critical structural transition: the formation of an extended convective envelope.
+The increased opacity increases the radiative temperature gradient $\nabla_{\rm rad}$ well above the adiabatic gradient $\nabla_{\rm ad}$, triggering convection.
+As the star expands and progressively deeper layers cool into the high-opacity regime, the convective zone extends toward the base of the envelope.
 Eventually, nearly the entire envelope becomes convective.
-As shown in the bottom-left panel of Figure~\ref{fig:25Msun_MLT_profile}, at $R_* \sim 800\,R_{\odot}$, only a few localized convective zones are present, each confined to a small fraction of the envelope mass.
-By $R_* \sim 1,000\,R_{\odot}$, the surface convective zone has been extended to reach a mass coordinate of $m \sim 16.5\,M_{\odot}$.
-When the star reaches $R_* \sim 1,050\,R_{\odot}$, the convective region spans almost the entire envelope.
+As shown in the bottom-left panel of Fig.~\ref{fig:25Msun_MLT_profile}, at $R_* \sim 800\,R_{\odot}$ only a few localized convective regions are present, each occupying a small fraction of the envelope mass.
+By $R_* \sim 1{,}000\,R_{\odot}$, the surface convective zone has extended to $m \sim 16.5\,M_{\odot}$, and by $R_* \sim 1{,}050\,R_{\odot}$ the convective region occupies nearly the entire envelope.

-These processes of mass redistribution and the formation of an extended convective zone are highly consistent with the MESA stellar evolution models, as presented in Section 6 of Paper I. Our steady-state solutions now reproduce this structural transition, demonstrating that the RG/RSG configuration is not merely an outcome of stellar evolution but a physically required state for stars achieving such large radii.
-Specifically, for a $25\,M_{\odot}$ star, once the stellar radius exceeds $\gtrsim 1,000\,R_{\odot}$, the envelope necessarily adopts an RG/RSG structure with an extended convection zone.

-This result highlights the physical significance of the phase transition.
-The nearly vertical drop in $R_{\rm in}$ with respect to $R_*$ in $R_* \sim 1,000\,R_{\odot}$ coincides with the completion of the phase transition to RG / RSG.
-This indicates that, beyond this point, the stellar radius cannot increase further.
-The structural profiles reveal that after the transition, the pressure and temperature gradients across the envelope become extremely shallow.
-If the radius were to increase further, these gradients would flatten even more, making it impossible for the integration to reach the termination pressure $P_0$ within the remaining stellar mass.
-Therefore, for a star with an envelope above an H-burning shell, no steady-state solution exists beyond this limiting radius.
+These structural changes—mass redistribution and the development of an extended convective envelope—are fully consistent with the stellar evolution models presented in Section~6 of Paper~I. Our steady-state solutions now reproduce this transition, demonstrating that the RG/RSG configuration is not merely a consequence of stellar evolution but a characteristic envelope structure.
+This result highlights the physical significance of the structural transition.
+The nearly vertical decline of $R_{\rm in}$ with respect to $R_*$ near $R_* \sim 10^3\,R_{\odot}$ coincides with the completion of the phase transition to the RG/RSG regime, indicating that further radial expansion is no longer possible.
+After this transition, the pressure and temperature gradients throughout the envelope become extremely shallow.
+Any further increase in radius would flatten these gradients even more, preventing the inward integration from reaching the termination pressure $P_0$ within the available stellar mass.
+Consequently, no steady-state envelope solution can exist for stars beyond this limiting radius.